abisop/nuttx-docs/en/guides/port_drivers_to_stm32f7.md

 };
 ```

-There are potentially three problems with this: (1) We don't know what
+There are potentially three problems with this: (1) We don\'t know what
 kind of memory the data structure will be defined in.
 What if it is DTCM
 memory?
 Then the DMAs will fail.
-(2) We don't know the alignment of the
+(2) We don\'t know the alignment of the
 DMA buffers.
 They must be aligned on D-Cache line boundaries.
 (3a) The
 size of RX or TX descriptor is either 16- or 32-bytes.
 In order to
 individually clean or invalidate the cache line, they must be sized in